-19.1 The Chief Finance Officer is responsible for advising Directors and Heads of Service, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all taxation issues that affect the authority.

-- 19.2 The Chief Finance Officer is responsible for maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - 19.3 The Chief Finance Officer be responsible for all communications with HM Revenue and Customs for all matters relating to taxation.
-The Chief Finance Officer shall maintain records and accounts sufficient to meet the obligations of the collection agencies. - 19.4 The Chief Finance Officer shall report any significant changes relating to the Council's tax affairs to Strategy and Resources Committee. - 19.5 The Chief Finance Officer shall be responsible for creating and maintaining an awareness of the importance of effective tax accounting across the whole organisation, and especially among those responsible for the processing of transactions. - 19.6 The Chief Finance Officer shall issue instructions and manuals as appropriate based on up to date legislation.
+- 18.1 The Chief Finance Officer is responsible for advising Directors and Heads of Service, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all taxation issues that affect the authority. - 18.2 The Chief Finance Officer is responsible for maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - 18.3 The Chief Finance Officer be responsible for all communications with HM Revenue and Customs for all matters relating to taxation.
+The Chief Finance Officer shall maintain records and accounts sufficient to meet the obligations of the collection agencies. - 18.4 The Chief Finance Officer shall report any significant changes relating to the Council's tax affairs to Strategy and Resources Committee. - 18.5 The Chief Finance Officer shall be responsible for creating and maintaining an awareness of the importance of effective tax accounting across the whole organisation, and especially among those responsible for the processing of transactions. - 18.6 The Chief Finance Officer shall issue instructions and manuals as appropriate based on up to date legislation. - 18.7 The Chief Finance Officer may delegate the power to carry out these responsibilities provided this is done so in accordance with Appendix 2.